-He has been a festival programmer for Scares That Care Weekend Film Festival, The Lancaster International Film Festival Horror Night, served as a judge for GenreBlast Film Festival and PA Indie Shorts Film Festival and was a member of the jury for the Splatterpunk Awards, a literary competition celebrating hardcore horror fiction.
-In October of 2017, he was a guest speaker for Girl Scout Troop 40210 and assisted them with shooting their first short film, The Girlie Massacre, earning him not only a Digital Moviemaker merit badge, but also induction as an honorary Girl Scout.
-He wears the title proudly and hopes to continue teaching younger generations about film making.
+He has been a festival programmer for Scares That Care Weekend Film Festival, The Lancaster International Short Film Festival Horror Night, served as a judge for GenreBlast Film Festival and PA Indie Shorts Film Festival and was a member of the jury for the Splatterpunk Awards.

-If you would like to find more of his insanity, you can find him on Facebook, YouTube, Twitter, and on moonlit nights wandering amidst the ruins of defunct video stores mourning the death of physical media.
+He currently lives in Lancaster, PA surrounded by skeletons and old movies.
+If you would like to experience more of his insanity, you can find him online at www.ReelSplatter.com, Facebook, Youtube, Twitter, and on moonlit nights wandering the ruins of defunct video stores mourning the death of physical media.

 Website graphics and site design by Julius von Brunk.